metacpan/metacpan-puppet/README.md

 # metacpan puppet configurations

-All machines will be setup identically.
+All machines will be setup identically for now...

 Debian stable (6.0.4):

-# We want some stuff from backports, so edit /etc/apt/sources.list add:
+# We want some stuff from backports...
+    # Edit /etc/apt/sources.list add:
     deb http://backports.debian.org/debian-backports squeeze-backports main

     apt-get update